arya0042/Movie-Database-SQL-Azure/README.md

 **Data Dictionary:**
 For a detailed understanding of the data, including the meaning of each column, refer to the provided data dictionary.
 The data dictionary is available in this [GitHub link](https://github.com/arya0042/Movie-Database-SQL-Azure/blob/main/raw_movie_data_dict).
 It provides a comprehensive guide to interpreting the information stored in the 'all_movie_data_copy.csv' and 'all_movie_data_copy.xlsx' files.

+**Data Storage complete**
+As of December 4, 2023, the datasets for the Movie Analysis project are securely stored in Microsoft Azure Storage Blob.
+The project involves various CSV files, each contributing essential information for analysis.
+The Azure Storage account 'aryanstorage2' serves as the designated repository, utilizing the 'storageprivate' container to organize and manage the data.

+To facilitate the upload process, a Python script utilizing the Azure SDK for Python has been employed.
+This script uploads CSV files to the Azure Storage Blob, ensuring that the data is efficiently stored and ready for analysis.
+Below is a summary of the uploaded files:

+1. `genre_id.csv`: Represents the genre information.
+2. `main_title_data.csv`: Contains data related to main movie titles.
+3. `date_id.csv`: Provides date-related information.
+4. `popularity_id.csv`: Captures popularity metrics.
+5. `language_id.csv`: Includes language-related data.
+6. `raw_movie_data.csv`: Houses the raw movie data for comprehensive analysis.
+7. `language_raw.csv`: Stores raw language data.

+These files are integral to the analysis, and their secure storage in Azure Storage Blob ensures both scalability and data security.
+To access a visual overview of the stored data, one can explore the 'storageprivate' container within the 'aryanstorage2' Azure Storage account.
+Images representing the contents can be found on the project's GitHub repository.

+For a detailed understanding of the datasets, the project includes data dictionaries for each CSV file: 'genre_id.csv', 'main_title_data.csv', 'date_id.csv', 'popularity_id.csv', 'language_id.csv', 'raw_movie_data.csv', and 'language_raw.csv'.
+These dictionaries provide valuable references, offering insights into the structure and meaning of the data.

+The Azure Storage Blob infrastructure, combined with the seamless upload script, establishes a robust foundation for ongoing exploration and analysis of the Movie dataset, providing transparency and accessibility to the entire project team.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 <img width="358" alt="SQl Databse Azure" src="https://github.com/arya0042/Movie-Database-SQL-Azure/assets/43891695/b441323b-f3a0-4cc2-affa-83cc1468852d">